pymupdf/PyMuPDF-Optional-Material/docs/widget.rst

        An integer defining acceptable text types (e.g. numeric, date, time, etc.).
 For reference only for the time being - will be ignored when creating or updating widgets.

-    .. attribute:: text_da

-       A string defining the field's default appearance.
-Direct changes to this value will be ignored.
-It will be generated from information contained in :attr:`text_color`, :attr:`text_font`, and :attr:`text_fontsize` above.
-It has the general format ``0 0 0 rg /Helv 11 Tf`` (RGB case).
-Its first one to four tokens form the text color, ``/Helv`` and ``11`` are the font name and size.
-The format and token sequence may be different for widgets that were not created by PyMuPDF, e.g. the color specification may be missing altogether.

 Standard Fonts for Widgets
 ----------------------------------